ME/CFS Speech Issues including

 question, leave space for the answer.

-Because I took time to reply a carer would often repeat
+By then a carer would often repeat

 head pain which would then make it harder still to reply!

 If the person with ME/CFS is sensitive to noise, be careful not to speak to loudly.

 I had many carers who were used to dealing with elderly deaf clients.
 They came in